kcsheng/NoteTaker/README.md

 - Ability to add note title and text that persist in designated database.
 - Ability to remove title and text if the user wishes to do so.
+- Integration of the frontend and backend (express js)